 An owner responsibility.
 Each owner contracts with their preferred provider.
 Owners can record their complaints and issues concerning the Cable Resources in Howard County by using this online form or by contacting the Office of the Cable Administrator at 410-313-3318.

 The association maintains a master casualty and liability insurance policy.
-The deductible is $2,500.00, plus another $1,000/building for water claims.
+The deductible is $10,000.00.
 The deductible, or a portion thereof, may be the responsibility of the homeowner; check with your agent about your homeowner’s insurance covering this deductible.
 Homeowners should also see their insurance agent about covering their personal property, including furniture, clothes, food, glass, property improvements, upgrades, additional living expense and liability insurance.
+See attached Insurance Information .
+To order a COI contact Nora Hanley – firstname.lastname@example.org.

 The association does not provide keys to homes.
 Homeowner responsibility to repair and replace locks.
 Please note that the association or management agent does not handle lockouts.
 You may want to consider leaving a key with a neighbor, friend or wherever it will be convenient for you to locate if you should be locked out of your home.